Vietnam.vn - Nền tảng quảng bá Việt Nam

 (NLDO) - A previously unknown lineage on the human family tree has been identified from graves dating back up to 130,000 years.

-Researchers have long suspected that between 80,000 and 130,000 years ago, as many as three different human species shared the Southern Levant, the southern part of what is now the Eastern Mediterranean.
+Researchers have long suspected that between 80,000 and 130,000 years ago, as many as three different human species shared a “migration gateway” in the Southern Levant, the southern part of what is now the Eastern Mediterranean.

-They include our Homo sapiens, our distant Neanderthal ancestor, and a third mysterious species whose remains have just been found in a cave in central Israel.
+They include our Homo sapiens, our distant Neanderthal ancestor, and a third mysterious species whose remains were recently found in a cave in central Israel.

 Thêm loài người mới lộ diện trong 5 ngôi mộ ở Israel- Ảnh 1.